abhinadduri/abhinav.adduri/README.md

 # Abhinav Adduri
-[\[LinkedIn\]](https://www.linkedin.com/in/abhinadduri/) &nbsp; [\[CV\]](https://raw.githubusercontent.com/abhinadduri/abhinadduri.github.io/main/assets/Abhinav_CV.pdf) &nbsp; [\[aadduri@andrew.cmu.edu\]](mailto:aadduri@andrew.cmu.edu)
+[\[LinkedIn\]](https://www.linkedin.com/in/abhinadduri/) &nbsp; [\[CV\]](https://raw.githubusercontent.com/abhinadduri/abhinadduri.github.io/main/assets/Abhinav_CV.pdf) &nbsp; [\[aadduri [AT] cs.cmu.edu\]](mailto:aadduri@cs.cmu.edu)

 <img src="assets/images/abhinav-portrait.jpg" align="right" alt="Abhinav Adduri"/>

 Hello!
 I am a 5th year Ph.D.
 Candidate in Computer Science at CMU advised by [Dr. Hosein Mohimani](http://mohimanilab.cbd.cmu.edu/).
-My research is in applied deep learning and building and using foundation models to accelerate natural product discovery and drug discovery.
+My research uses protein language models to combat the rising rates of antimicrobial resistance by accelerating the discovery of antimicrobials with novel mechanisms of action (MOA).
+Downstream of drug discovery, my work also focuses on representation learning and aligning modalities (e.g., small molecule drug and protein target) to predict drug-target interactions and mechanism of action.

 Organisms in nature such as bacteria or fungi can produce drugs that can benefit humanity, but as of now, finding these drugs is laborious and mostly trial and error.
-My recent work uses protein language models and bioinformatics algorithms to reliably predict the drug-like compounds these microbes can create, and characterize whether they will be useful to humans as antimicrobials or cancer therapeutics.
-To address the need for high-throughput performance, we make heavy use of [Rust](https://www.rust-lang.org) for our bioinformatics tooling, which in tandem with efficient algorithm design has led to order-of-magnitude improvements in runtimes.
+Our work combines protein language models with mass spectrometry analysis to predict the drug-like molecules these microbes synthesize, and to characterize their bioactivity.
 We are working to publish our most recent discovery: an antifungal that we've validated in mouse models that kills *Candida Auris*, a drug-resistant fungal strain.
 We are especially excited about this compound as the CDC recently deemed *C. Auris* an urgent threat.

-I am also interested in using machine learning to tackle problems downstream of drug discovery, such as drug-target interaction prediction and mass spectrum-molecule matching.

 Before starting my Ph.D., I majored in Computer Science at UC Berkeley.
 In my free time, I like to go outdoor rock climbing or play board games.

+# Pending Publications
+Ellington, C.\*, **Adduri, A.\***, ..., Mohimani, H. Xing, E. Ultra-High-Throughput Virtual Screening for Antimicrobials.
+Under review at Machine Learning in Computational Biology.

+Behsaz, B.\*, **Adduri, A.\***, Guler, M.\*, ..., & Mohimani, H. (Expected 2024).
+Pathogen-oriented platform for large-scale natural product discovery identifies novel antifungal targeting drug-resistant candidiasis. *Manuscript submitted.*

+**Adduri, A.**, ..., Koes, D., Tripathi, A., & Mohimani, H. (Expected 2024).
+Multi-task learning with protein language models enables interpretable adenylation domain specificity prediction. *Manuscript submitted.*

 # Publications
+**Adduri, A.**, & Kim, S. (2024).
+Ornaments for accurate and efficient allele-specific expression estimation with bias correction. *Manuscript accepted in The American Journal of Human Genetics.*

+Yan, D.\*, Zhou, M.\*, **Adduri, A.\***, ..., & Mohimani, H. (2024).
+Seq2PKS: Discovering modular type I cis-AT polyketide natural products by integrating computational mass spectrometry and genome mining. *Nature Communications, 15.1 (2024): 5356.*

 Mongia, M., Baral, R., **Adduri, A.**, Yan, D., Liu, Y., Bian, Y., Kim, P., Behsaz, B., & Mohimani, H. (2023).
-AdenPredictor: Accurate prediction of the adenylation domain specificity of nonribosomal peptide biosynthetic gene clusters in microbial genomes. *Bioinformatics, 39*(Supplement 1), i40-i46.
+AdenPredictor: Accurate prediction of the adenylation domain specificity of nonribosomal peptide biosynthetic gene clusters in microbial genomes. *Bioinformatics, 39(Supplement 1), i40-i46.*

 **Adduri, A.** (2019).
 IoT integration in manufacturing processes.
 In *Simulation for Industry 4.0: Past, Present, and Future* (pp. 129-139).

 **Adduri, A.**, & Schruben, L. (2017).
 The Tao of Simulation.
 In *2017 Winter Simulation Conference (WSC)* (pp. 607-616).
 IEEE.

-*Equal Contribution.

-# Pending Publications
-**Adduri, A.**, & Kim, S. (2023).
-Ornaments for accurate and efficient allele-specific expression estimation with bias correction. *Manuscript accepted in The American Journal of Human Genetics. [[ArXiv](https://www.biorxiv.org/content/10.1101/2023.10.25.564046v1.full)]*

-Yan, D.\*, Zhou, M.\*, **Adduri, A.\***, ..., & Mohimani, H. (Expected 2024).
-Seq2PKS: Discovering modular type I cis-AT polyketide natural products by integrating computational mass spectrometry and genome mining. *Manuscript accepted in Nature Communications.*

-Behsaz, B.\*, **Adduri, A.\***, Guler, M.\*, ..., & Mohimani, H. (Expected 2024).
-Pathogen-oriented platform for large-scale natural product discovery identifies novel antifungal targeting drug-resistant candidiasis. *Manuscript under review at Nature Biotechnology.*

-**Adduri, A.**, ..., Koes, D., Tripathi, A., & Mohimani, H. (Expected 2024).
-Multi-task learning with protein language models enables interpretable adenylation domain specificity prediction. *Manuscript in preparation for submission.*

 *Equal Contribution.